ami-arkhan/study/codes/sorting/quick-sort/README.md

 ## Learn:
 - Quick sort method:
   - Set a pivot element and partition elements (smaller or bigger) based on pivot elements.
     - Select first element as pivot.
+(Hoare partition scheme)
-    - Select last element as pivot (Implemented here).
+    - Select last element as pivot (Hoare partition scheme, OR Lomuto partition scheme).
     - Select random element as pivot.
     - Select median as pivot.
-  - Pivot element position will be between two partition.
+  - In 'lomuto partition scheme' pivot element position will be between next two partition, but in 'hoare partition scheme' pivot element position may not be between two partition.
   - Do the sorting for each partition.

 - Time Complexity: Best case: O(nlogn); Worst case: O(n<sup>2</sup>).